xueranm/SystemDesign/DistributedSystem.md

 ### Partitioning

 * Scalability
-  Partitioning can be used to achieve scalability:
+  Partitioning can improve the scalability and performance of a system by distributing data and request load to multiple nodes:

 <img width="561" alt="image" src="https://user-images.githubusercontent.com/24993672/212787819-39c794c7-6dfe-47f6-bc7c-0fa0485d3ae4.png">